10 Tips for Selling Your Home When You Have Little Kids

 - Put dirty dishes in the dishwasher.

 While this sounds like a lot, simple routines will help keep your stress level down when you get a call that someone wants to look at your home in a couple of hours!
-And maintaining a level of cleanliness is much easier when your house is free of all the items you just donated and stored.
+And since you already cleared the clutter, maintaining a level of cleanliness will be that much easier.

 5) Consider hiring someone to help with cleaning.

-6) Enlist a friend for on-call help with short notice showings.
+6) Enlist on-call help for short notice showings.

-There may be days you need extra help with childcare.
-If your spouse isn’t available, find at least one friend who's willing to watch children on short notice.
+There may be days or evenings that you need extra help with childcare.
+If your spouse isn’t available, find at least one friend or a drop-in care situation that can keep your children on short notice.